What is required before I can be eligible for Benefits?

-For every 135 hours worked, the UA Local 170 Welfare & Pension office will pay one month of benefit premiums while you are working.
+For every 110-hours worked (effective July 01, 2019), the UA Local 170 Welfare & Pension office will pay one month of benefit premiums while you are working.
 Any surplus hours not needed can remain accounted for in an hour-bank system and can accumulate over a period of time.

-The maximum surplus of banked hours is 1620 hours.
-This is sufficient to maintain your benefit coverage for up to 12 months upon termination of work.
+The maximum surplus of banked hours is 1,980-hours; this is sufficient to maintain your benefit coverage for up to 18-months upon termination of work.

-Your benefit coverage will continue on a monthly basis while at the same time your hour bank will be lowered by 135 hours, until there is less than 135 hours.
+Your benefit coverage will continue on a monthly basis while at the same time your hour bank will be lowered by 110-hours, until there is less than 110-hours.
 At that time you will be notified that your benefit coverage is about to lapse.

 Your options for self-payment will be mailed to you before your coverage expires.

 Contact the Welfare Plan Office for detailed information on Self Payment Rates for Benefit Coverage.

 What options do I have when my Benefits go into a lapsed condition?

 You have the option to pay for your benefits by monthly self-payments (not mandatory).
 If you choose not to make a self-payment, your benefit coverage will cancel.

 You will be notified by mail, in the event that there are not enough contributions to cover your benefit coverage.
 Please contact our office for any address changes.

-This will provide you with ample opportunity to self pay for coverage which you can do for up to 24 months or until resuming employment with a union employer and reaching a balance of at least 135 hours in your hour bank.
+This will provide you with ample opportunity to self pay for coverage which you can do for up to 24-months or until resuming employment with a union employer and reaching a balance of at least 110-hours in your Hour Bank.

 If I am not sure of what I'm covered for, what should I do?

 Group Benefits – Plumbers Local 170 Welfare Plan.

 If you require more information, please feel free to contact: